bueckerlars/obsidian-note-mover-shortcut/README.md

 - **Active Note Move**: Move the active note from the current location to the main notes folder with a single command
 - **Bulk Move**: The ability to move all notes from an "Inbox" folder to the main notes folder with a single command, saving you time and simplifying organization.
 - **Advanced Criteria-Based Moving**: Move notes to different destination folders based on various criteria including tags, properties (frontmatter), file names, content, paths, and dates, allowing for sophisticated note organization.
+- **Selective Rule-Based Movement**: Option to only move notes that match defined rules, providing flexibility for users who want selective note processing based on specific criteria.
 - **Automated Moving**: A feature that periodically moves notes from the "Inbox" folder if they meet specific criteria, such as lacking an "#inbox" tag.
 - **Move Preview**: Preview which files will be moved before execution, ensuring safe and predictable operations
 - **History Tracking**: Keep track of all note movements with a detailed history view